notepad-plus-plus/npp-usermanual/content/docs/binary-translation.md

 Notepad++ supports multi-language functionality by means of a translated xml file (based on the official [english.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/nativeLang/english.xml) translation).

-### Editing an existing translation
+### Creating or Editing a translation

-Sometimes, Notepad++ has been updated recently but the translation file is one or more versions behind, so some of the text isn't in your selected language.
-Sometimes, the official Notepad++ translation for a language doesn't match your particular usage of that language.
+Maybe Notepad++ doesn't currently have the language you would like to use.
+Or maybe, Notepad++ has been updated recently but the translation file is one or more versions behind, so some of the text isn't in your selected language.
+Maybe the official Notepad++ translation for a language doesn't match your particular usage of that language.
 Or sometimes, you just want to have some fun rewording things for your own amusement.

-To accomplish any of these goals, follow this process:
+The process of teaching Notepad++ a new language is virtually identical to editing an existing language, and both processes are described here:

-1. If you don't already have the translation file for your desired language, download it from the [localization portion of the code repository](https://github.com/notepad-plus-plus/notepad-plus-plus/tree/master/PowerEditor/installer/nativeLang) and save it into the `%APPDATA%\Notepad++\localization\` or `Notepad++_Install_Dir\localization\` directory (see [Configuration Files Location](../config-files/#configuration-files-location)).
+1. Download the master copy of [english.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/nativeLang/english.xml) and save it into the `%APPDATA%\Notepad++\localization\` or `Notepad++_Install_Dir\localization\` directory (see [Configuration Files Location](../config-files/#configuration-files-location)).
 Create the `localization\` directory first, if it doesn't already exist.
+    * This will be used as the source for a new translation, and a reference when you are editing an existing language.
+3. This step depends on whether you are editing an existing language translation, or creating a new translation from scratch:
-2. It is recommended to download the most recent copy of [english.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/nativeLang/english.xml) at the same time, putting it in the same directory, to use as a reference for helping with the translation.
+    1. For an existing translation: Download the most recent copy of the existing language translation from the [localization portion of the code repository](https://github.com/notepad-plus-plus/notepad-plus-plus/tree/master/PowerEditor/installer/nativeLang) and save it into the same folder as `localization\english.xml`.
         * _Note_: If you are wanting to change the English text for your own use, please edit `localization\english_customizable.xml` instead of `localization\english.xml`, since `english.xml` is meant to exist as an "absolute reference" with the official names of each of the text entries.
-3. Edit `localization\<languagename>.xml` in Notepad++
+    2. For a new translation for a language that Notepad++ doesn't already have: Copy `localization\english.xml` to `localization\<yourlanguagename>.xml`
+4. Edit `localization\<yourlanguagename>.xml`
     1. Make sure the initial `<?xml ... ?>` tag indicates `encoding="utf-8"`.
-Once it does, you will be able to use Unicode characters in your translation.
     2. Update the `<Native-Langue...>` tag near the top of the file:
-        * Make sure `version="8.1.1"` matches the most recent Notepad++'s version number; if you are unsure as to the format for the version string, see the most recent `english.xml` as a reference.
-    3. Edit the values of any of the `name="..."` attributes that you want to update.
-        * _Note_: do _not_ change any of the `id="###"` or `subMenuId="xxx"` attributes, as those are used to map the text in the `name="..."` attribute to the right piece of text in Notepad++.
-If you change those, the localization file will not work properly.
-        * You may use XML character entities (like `&amp;` for `&`)
-        * If the encoding was properly set (above), you may insert Unicode characters directly.
-        * When possible, keep the translated text about the same length (in characters) as the original English; this will help make sure the translation will fit in menus and dialog boxes which were designed to fit the official English text.
-4. To see the changes take effect, save the file, then go to [**Settings > Preferences > General > Localization**](../preferences/#general) and select `<languagename>` from the pulldown menu: this will copy `localization\<languagename>.xml` to `nativeLang.xml` and will immediately update the Notepad++ application to use the text from your saved XML file.
-    * _Note_: If you do not see the right language in the pulldown, you need to make sure you put the XML file(s) in the right directory, as explained above.
-    * You may actually do the process of saving the file then selecting **Localization** = `<languagename>` throughout your development of the translation, to be able to see the changes you make as you go.

-### Create a new translation

-The process of teaching Notepad++ a new language is nearly the same as editing an existing language, except you have to create the file for the new language.

-1. Download the master copy of [english.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/nativeLang/english.xml) and save it into the `%APPDATA%\Notepad++\localization\` or `Notepad++_Install_Dir\localization\` directory (see [Configuration Files Location](../config-files/#configuration-files-location)).
-Create the `localization\` directory first, if it doesn't already exist.
-2. Copy `localization\english.xml` to `localization\<newlanguagename>.xml`
-3. Edit `localization\<newlanguagename>.xml`
-    1. Make sure the initial `<?xml ... ?>` tag indicates `encoding="utf-8"`.
-Once it does, you will be able to use Unicode characters in your translation.
-    2. Update the `<Native-Langue...>` tag near the top of the file:
-        * Change the `name="English"` attribute to match your language's native name
+        * Make sure the `name="___"` attribute matches your language's native name.
+This is the name that will show up in the [Preference](../preferences/#general) dialog's **Localization** pulldown
-        * Change the `filename="english.xml"` to match the `filename="<newlanguagename>.xml"`
+        * Make sure the `filename="___.xml"` matches your language name
-        * Make sure `version="8.1.1"` matches the most recent Notepad++'s version number.
-It should already match, if you downloaded the most-recent `english.xml` as instructed.
+        * Make sure `version="8.1.1"` matches the most-recent Notepad++ version number.
+It should already match, if you downloaded the most recent `english.xml` as described above.
-    3. Edit the `name="..."` attributes for every entry in the file.
+    3. Edit the `name="..."` attributes as appropriate for the language you are editing.
         * _Note_: Do _not_ change any of the `id="###"` or `subMenuId="xxx"` attributes, as those are used to map the text in the `name="..."` attribute to the right piece of text in Notepad++.
 If you change those, the localization file will not work properly.
         * You may use XML character entities (like `&amp;` for `&`)
         * If the encoding was properly set (above), you may insert Unicode characters directly.
         * When possible, keep the translated text about the same length (in characters) as the original English; this will help make sure the translation will fit in menus and dialog boxes which were designed to fit the official English text.
-4. To see the changes take effect, save the file, then go to [**Settings > Preferences > General > Localization**](../preferences/#general) and select `<languagename>` from the pulldown menu: this will copy `localization\<languagename>.xml` to `nativeLang.xml` and will immediately update the Notepad++ application to use the text from your saved XML file.
+5. To see the changes take effect, save the file, then go to [**Settings > Preferences > General > Localization**](../preferences/#general) and select `<yourlanguagename>` from the pulldown menu: this will copy `localization\<yourlanguagename>.xml` to `nativeLang.xml` and will immediately update the Notepad++ application to use the text from your saved XML file.
     * _Note_: If you do not see the right language in the pulldown, you need to make sure you put the XML file(s) in the right directory, as explained above.
-    * You may actually do the process of saving the file then selecting **Localization** = `<languagename>` throughout your development of the translation, to be able to see the changes you make as you go.
+    * You may actually do the process of saving the file then selecting **Localization** = `<yourlanguagename>` throughout your development of the translation, to be able to see the changes you make as you go.

 ### Share your translation